chippyash/Monad/README.md

 $ret = $m->bind(function($val, $mult){return $val * $mult;}, [4]);
 </pre>
   Bear in mind that you can use the `use` clause as normal when defining your function
-    to expose external parameter values
+    to expose external parameter values.
+Caveat: start using this stuff in pure Async PHP programming and you can't use the `use` clause.
+You have been warned!

 - value():mixed - the return() method as `return` is a reserved word in PHP